 When should you apply for a credit increase?
 Many people ask for a credit increase if they are planning to make a big purchase or are hoping to use their credit limit increase to boost their credit score.

 That said, it’s a good idea to time your credit limit increase request with an increase in your financial stability.
 If you have recently increased your income or improved your credit score, for example, you might be more likely to see your credit limit increase request accepted.
-Discover wants to know that you will be able to handle your new credit limit responsibly and that you won’t use it to run up a bunch of debt that you can’t pay off.
+Discover wants to know that you will be able to handle your new credit limit responsibly and won’t use it to run up a bunch of debt that you can’t pay off.
 Also, be aware of ways that a credit increase may affect your credit score before you apply.

 Here are three questions to ask yourself before you request a Discover credit limit increase: